kevva/decompress/README.md

 ## Options

-* `type` — String that can be a file name, URL or a MIME type for example.
+* `ext` — String that can be a file name, URL, MIME type etc.
 * `path` — Path to extract the archive to.
-If no `path` is specified it'll extract it to your current location.
+If no `path` is defined it'll extract it to your current location.

 You can also define options accepted by the different extractors.
 See [unzip](https://github.com/nearinfinity/node-unzip/) and [tar](https://github.com/isaacs/node-tar/)